CodingGagan/markdown_test/install-and-configure/advanced-configuration/windows-node-support.md

 # Windows Node Support

-Kubecost can run on clusters with mixed Linux and Windows nodes.
-The Kubecost pods must run on a Linux node.
+nOps can run on clusters with mixed Linux and Windows nodes.
+The nOps pods must run on a Linux node.

 ## Deployment